ch264/WP-GH-actions/README.md

 ## Screenshots

 This is the admin page of the 'Deploy to GitHub Actions' plugin.
 You can add/delete buttons to deploy to your GitHub branches if you wish.
-Please remember download the plugin and insert your GitHub details before zipping it back up and uploading the plugin.
+Please remember to download the plugin and insert your GitHub details before zipping it back up and uploading the plugin.

 ![Deploy to GitHub Actions Admin Page on WordPress](assets/plugin-admin-screenshot.png)